JohnHofbauer/portfolio/README.md

 - included React-spring with npm
 - included school projects as the background and added a frosted blur.
 - changed the Repository to and url to maintain separation between javascript depended and non-javascript depended sites.
+- Created an implemented a Icon with Gimp for the tab image.

 Update 0.14